shaunluttin/socialarts.club/_DeveloperNotes/journal.md

 Sqlite does not support the AlterColumnOperation.
 This is going to make Entity Framework difficult, because it will involve rebuilding changed tables.

+It would be nice to add a src/ directory that separates the apps source files from other files.
+This might require updating the deploy.cmd script.

 Saturday 11 August 2018

 We will soon need to determine how to do continuous deployment without clobbering the database each time.

 It might be worth removing the bootstrap classes from the HTML and instead using SASS overrides.

 It might be worth introducing a <nav-item> tag helper.
-That would lead to more consise *.cshtml pages.
+That would lead to more consise `*.cshtml` pages.

 Wednesday 08 August 2018